ColOfAbRiX/figlet4s/README.md

   Figlet4s
-    .builder("Hello, World!")      // Create the options builder with a text to render .withMaxWidth(80)              // Max width of the text .withInternalFont("alligator") // Set the font
+    .builder("Hello, World!")      // Create the options builder with a text to render .withMaxWidth(80)              // Max width of the text .withInternalFont("calgphy2")  // Set the font
     .defaultMaxWidth()             // Go back to the default max  width .withHorizontalLayout(
       HorizontalLayout.FullWidth   // Choose a layout